seralexeev/xrabbit.dev/README.md

 date: 19-07-2025
 media:
   - 143-1.jpg
+  - 143-2.jpg
+  - 143-3.jpg
+  - 143-4.jpg
+  - 143-5.jpg
+  - 143-6.jpg
 ```

-The battery of course makes it a bit hunchbacked and the stereo camera adds some facial expression.
-With the arm it will look even more amusing.
-The front is a bit empty for now but the arm controller will go there.
-In the future there will also be a lidar but that will come a bit later.
-The problem is that the camera has a depth measurement limit starting from 30cm, so right in front of the robot it has a blind spot.
-This problem will also need to be solved somehow.
+The battery, of course, makes it look a bit hunchbacked and the stereo camera adds some facial expression.
+With the arm it'll look even funnier.
+The front is a bit empty for now but that's where the arm controller will go.
+In the future there will also be a lidar but that's for later.
+The problem is that the camera has a minimum depth measurement of 30 cm, so right in front of the robot it has a blind spot.
+I'll have to find a way to deal with that too.

 ---